swhitegx/Nyarch-Hyprland/README.md

 ## Edit `steps.sh` to mimic `hyprlandbs.sh`
 * hyprlandbs.sh is known to work and provide a hyprland enviroment.
 We need to study how it is different.
-* hyprlandbs.sh seems to just `cat` a bunch of things into it's work directory
+* hyprlandbs.sh seems to just `cat` a bunch of things into it's copy of releng
-* hyprlandbs.sh copies ezreleng into its working dir, not planned but useful.
+* hyprlandbs.sh copies /usr/share/archiso/configs/releng into archiso-work/